lauragates1214/python-programming-algorithms/README.md

 **CS50P Problem Set 2: Vanity Plates**<br>
 *Validates a vanity plate entered by the user against four Massachusettes vanity plate requirements.*
 <br><br>

-**CS50P Problem Set 2: Just setting up my twttr**<br>
-*Prompts the user for a text input then returns it stripped of all vowels.*
-<br><br>

-**CS50P Problem Set 1: Meal Time**<br>
-*Prompts the user for a time of day, supporting both 12-hour and 24-hour inputs via a.m./p.m. conversion, and returns what meal time it is.* ion returns true if every remaining candidate has same number of votes, otherwise false